dicksonleong/GagBook/README.md

 GagBook is not an official app of 9GAG.

 GagBook get data from 9GAG by scraping their website, or using [InfiniGAG](https://github.com/k3min/infinigag) API.
-This is unethical but I made this app because there is no official 9GAG app for MeeGo Harmattan and Symbian^3.
+This might be unethical but I made this app because there is no official 9GAG app for MeeGo Harmattan and Symbian^3.

-If 9GAG decide to use GagBook as their official app and/or let me access to their official API, I will happily adding reasonable amount of their ads to the app at their request.
-(But this is quite impossible)

 Please note that I get **NO PROFIT** by making this app.